halkeye/postgres-backup/README.md

-# mysql-backup
+# postgres-backup

-Back up mysql databases to... anywhere!
+Back up postgres databases to... anywhere!

 ## Overview

+Fork of https://github.com/halkeye/postgres-backup to handle postgres

-mysql-backup is a simple way to do MySQL database backups and restores when the database is running in a container.
+postgres-backup is a simple way to do MySQL database backups and restores when the database is running in a container.

 It has the following features: